benkelly/Airline-Seat-Planner-Aws-Lambda/README.md

 ## continuous integration (CI)

-One of the best and worst things about building for AWS Lambda is the "agileness" of editing and re-deployment which is great for tinkering with you weekend hobby of making a homemade smart kettle but for insundry; local development with testing and CI piplines to devqa and then prod versions is king.
+One of the best and worst things about building for AWS Lambda is the "agileness" of editing and re-deployment which is great for tinkering with you weekend hobby of making a homemade smart kettle but for Industry; local development with testing and CI piplines to devqa and then prod versions is king.

-###heres a little example of how this could be implemented in to a CI pipeline like Jenkins :heart_eyes:
+### heres a little example of how this could be implemented in to a CI pipeline like Jenkins :heart_eyes:

 ```groovy
 if (env.BRANCH_NAME == "RELEASE_BRANCH") {